RELATES TO: KRS 324A.035(1), (3), 324A.065, 324A.075, 12 C.F.R. 225.64, 225.65, 12 U.S.C. 3331-3351

 (b) He has submitted the required fee with the application;

-(c) He has satisfied the board as to his qualifications, eligibility, and moral fitness for temporary licensing or certification privileges; and
+(c) He has satisfied the board as to his qualifications and eligibility for temporary licensing or certification privileges; and

 (d) The time projected by the applicant for completion of the assignment is reasonable, given the scope and complexity of the assignment.

-(2) Application for a temporary practice certificate or license shall be made on board form, Nonresident Application for Temporary Appraiser Permit, incorporated by reference.
+(2) Application for a temporary practice certificate or license shall be made on board form, Nonresident Application for Temporary Appraiser Permit.

-(2) To afford an applicant additional time to complete the appraisal assignment, the board shall extend the licensing or certification privileges granted under an applicant's temporary practice certificate or license, if he shows to the board's satisfaction that, notwithstanding diligent attention to the appraisal assignment, additional time is needed to complete the assignment.
+(2) To afford an applicant additional time to complete the appraisal assignment, the board shall extend the licensing or certification privileges granted under an applicant's temporary practice certificate or license, if he shows that additional time is needed to complete the assignment.